yigittekinalp/Social-Networking-Application/README.md

 # Social-Networking-Application
 Guideline
-This project is made of three steps; each has different deadlines specified below; Project Step 1 Deadline: November 11, 2019, Monday, 22:00
+This project is made of three steps; each has different deadlines specified below;

-Project Step 1 Demo: to be announced
-Project Step 2 Deadline: November 29, 2019, Friday, 22:00 Project Step 2 Demo: to be announced
-Project Step 3 Deadline: December 13, 2019, Friday, 22:00 Project Step 3 Demo: December 26, 2019, Friday
-Introduction
+## Introduction
 In this project, you are going to develop a social networking application implementing client and server modules. (i) The Server module manages message transfers, notifications and friendship relationships among the users, and (ii) the Client module behaves as a user which adds/removes friends, accepts/rejects friendship requests, sends/receives messages and receives relevant notifications.

 The server listens on a predefined port and accepts incoming client connections.
 There might be one or more clients connected to the server at the same time.
 Each client knows the IP address and the listening port of the server (to be entered through the Graphical User Interface (GUI)).
 Clients connect to the server on a corresponding port and identify themselves with their names.
 Server needs to keep the names of currently connected clients in order to avoid the same name to be connected more than once at a given time to the server.